37th Arkansas Infantry Regiment: Battles

-Colors
+Regimental colors

-Regimental colors captured at Helena, Arkansas, July 4, 1863.
+Regimental color captured at Helena, Arkansas, on July 4, 1863.

 There are two flags associated with the 37th Arkansas which were captured at the Battle of Helena on July 4, 1863, by the 33rd Iowa Infantry Regiment.
 The first is a Trans-Mississippi pattern flag which is often described as a variant of the Polk pattern battle flag.
 The flag is very similar to the flag of Dobbin's 1st Arkansas Cavalry Regiment.
 This flag is currently in the collection of the Iowa State Historical Society.

 The second flag of the 37th Arkansas, also captured by the 33rd Iowa at Helena is a 1st National Flag pattern battle flag with the inscription "IN GOD WE TRUST" printed on the white stripe in the center.
 The flag is large at 50 inches by 84 inches.
 The stars on this flag are eight pointed stars rather than the normal five pointed stars.
 There are twelve stars on the flag in recognition of the secession of the state of Missouri, which is unusual for a 1st National pattern flag.
 One of the stars on the flag bears the inscription "CAPT FLAG/4th July/Confederate A_______ or ____/________" which is presumed to refer to the Battle of Helena.